UK GERMAN SHEPHERD RESCUE

 We'll come straight to the point: You can eliminate one or more animal's pain and suffering by a simple and modest donation.

-Your personal contribution will help support our work.
+Your personal contribution will help us to help even more dogs.

 Currently in kennels in Sunderland.